bhm-heddy/42Project_42sh_shell_unix/README.md

 # 42project_42sh_shell_unix

-This is last project at 42 school for the UNIX System specialization.
+This is the last project at 42 school for the UNIX System specialization.

 ## Disclaimer